The power of controlling power…

 Look at this image:

-See the little “G”, that corresponds to the “g” in the schematic image above this one.
-The “d”, and “s” as well.
-In this graphic from (bildr.org) note that pin 3 is the one controlling whether or not the electrons coming from the far left, will be able to leave the motor.
+See the little “G”, that corresponds to the “g” in the schematic image above this image.
+The “d”, and “s” as well also match the schematic.
+In this graphic from (bildr.org).
+Note that pin 3 on the Arduino is the one controlling whether or not the electrons coming from the Motor, will be able to leave the the “s” to get to their 0 or Negative terminal.

 Where to get these little guys…